BhavanaMP/gitlearn/gitreadme.md

 - Poll SCM
   - Give the cron job command here Eg: <\* \* \* \* \*> This 5 arterisk means run the build when there is a change
 - Click Build Now and check console output.

+Note: Jenkins use Groovy script to run pipelines

 ### **GitHub Workflow and Actions**